 Instructions

-- Pour the baking soda and coffee mixture into the wet ingredients.
-Mix well.
+- Pour in the baking soda and coffee mixture and beat the dough for about 1 minute to incorporate.

 Equipment